letientai299/google-foobar-2021/readme.md

 Lesson learned:

-- As with anything in Software Engineering, if we could resist the laziness, go with a boring solutions first then progressively optimize it later.
-This would be done much sooner.
+- As with anything in Software Engineering, if we could resist the laziness, go with a boring solution first then progressively optimize it later, this would be done much sooner.

 Table of Contents: